icopy-site/awesome/docs/awesome/awesome-erlang.md

 *Erlang-releated reading materials.*

 * [The Joy of Erlang; Or, How To Ride A Toruk](http://www.evanmiller.org/joy-of-erlang.html) - The Joy of Erlang; Or, How To Ride A Toruk A fast track introduction to Erlang that teaches the language by walking through a few example projects.

 ## Screencasts
 *Cool video tutorials.*

-# Contributing
-Please see [CONTRIBUTING](https://github.com/drobakowski/awesome-erlang/blob/master/CONTRIBUTING.md) for details.out erlang programming language [powerd by community].
-* [Erlang Central](https://erlangcentral.org/) - An awesome collections of erlang resource along with live community chat for discussing and seeking help.
-* [Planet Erlang](http://www.planeterlang.com/) - Planet site/RSS feed of blog posts covering topics across the Erlang ecosystem.
-* [Spawned Shelter](http://spawnedshelter.com/) - Erlang Spawned Shelter.
-A collection of the best articles, videos and presentations related to Erlang.

-## Books
-*Fantastic books and e-books.*

-* [Erlang and Elixir for Imperative Programmers](https://github.com/drobakowski/awesome-erlang/blob/master/https://leanpub.com/erlangandelixirforimperativeprogrammers) - Introduction to Erlang and Elixir in the context of functional concepts by Wolfgang Loder (https://github.com/drobakowski/awesome-erlang/blob/master/2016)
-* [Learn You Some Erlang](http://learnyousomeerlang.com/) - Learn you some Erlang - for great good!
-A very thorough resource covering everything from beginning Erlang programming to large-scale development and deployment.
-* [Stuff Goes Bad - ERLANG IN ANGER](http://www.erlang-in-anger.com/) - This book intends to be a little guide about how to be the Erlang medic in a time of war.

-## Web Reading
-*General web-development-related reading materials.*

-## Erlang Reading
-*Erlang-releated reading materials.*

-* [The Joy of Erlang; Or, How To Ride A Toruk](http://www.evanmiller.org/joy-of-erlang.html) - The Joy of Erlang; Or, How To Ride A Toruk A fast track introduction to Erlang that teaches the language by walking through a few example projects.

-## Screencasts
-*Cool video tutorials.*

-# Contributing
-Please see [CONTRIBUTING](https://github.com/drobakowski/awesome-erlang/blob/master/CONTRIBUTING.md) for details.fast track introduction to Erlang that teaches the language by walking through a few example projects.

-## Screencasts
-*Cool video tutorials.*